ePages-de/epages-docs/_posts/2016/2016-03-17-team-orange-mallorca.md

 {% image blog/blog-mallorca-1.jpg %}{% endimage %}

 With much curiosity we first took some time off.
 To beginn with, we visited the Drach Caves and the beautiful beach at Porto Cristo to draw fresh inspiration.
-We also visited Sa Calobra and were delighted by the majestic mountains and the bluish tonalities of the Mediterranean Sea.
+On the next day, we road trip Sa Calobra and were delighted by the majestic mountains and the bluish tonalities of the Mediterranean Sea.

 {% image blog/blog-mallorca-2.jpg %}{% endimage %}